dfelinto/blender-manual/manual/interface/controls/nodes/editing.rst

 Hide :kbd:`H`
    Collapses the node so only the node header is visible.
-   This can also be toggled by clicking the triangle at the top left of the node header.
+   This can also be toggled by clicking the triangle on the left of the node header.

 .. _bpy.ops.node.preview_toggle: